Emerging Scholars in Engineering Lecture

 The intent of the Emerging Scholars in Engineering lecture series is to showcase early career academics from underrepresented groups in engineering, who are nearing completion or who have completed a doctoral degree or postdoc.
 Visits are organized to simulate the experience of a faculty job interview and culminates with structured feedback.
 This lectureship serves a crucial professional development role by providing an insider perspective on the faculty hiring process.

-Complete the form below to nominate speakers for this series.
+Complete this form to nominate speakers for this series.
 Interested postdocs and others can self-nominate, as well.
-We will contact nominees for their CV, if not provided below, to complete the nomination process.
+We will contact nominees for their CV, if not provided, to complete the nomination process.